 Tyson, G. (1984), 'An empirical test of the astrological theory of differences', Personality and Individual Differences, 5, 247-250.

-Dr. Pat Harris, MSc, DFAstrolS., is the Convenor to the RGCSA.
-She is the editor of the research journal in astrology Correlation and has a diploma in astrological studies.
+Dr. Pat Harris, PhD, MSc, DFAstrolS. is RGCSA Convenor She is the editor of the research journal in astrology Correlation and has a diploma in astrological studies.
 She was awarded her doctorate (thesis title: Astrology and Health Psychology: applications of astrology to health psychology) by the University of Southampton in 2006.

 Mrs. Susan High, MSc., BSc., is the Deputy Convenor of the RGCSA She was a Principal Experimental Officer in the Social Statistics Division of the School of Social Sciences at the University of Southampton (retired and now available as a Consultant to the University) .
 Part of her role at the University was to provide statistical advice to colleagues and students in the School of Social Sciences and the School of Health Professions and Rehabilitation Sciences.
 She can provide advice in this area to students applying to the RGCSA for help and guidance with research proposal development and design.

 Dr. Tony Roberts, PhD, MA (RCA), BA is an associate member of the RGCSA.
-He is a Senior Experimental Officer in the School of Psychology at Southampton University.
 His area of expertise is Experimental Design and Statistical Analysis (EDSA), and his research interests are primarily grounded in visual perception, in particular, perception of the human face.

 Mr John Sommerville, BSc is an associate member of the RGCSA.
 He is currently a Research Fellow in the Sustainable Energy Research Group within the Civil & Environmental Engineering School at Southampton University.
 Prior to this, he was an Executive manager leading several Research and Design groups working in consumer video, infra-red detectors and low impact crop spraying for a period of ten years.
 He is currently undertaking the diploma course at the Centre for Psychological Astrology (London) and is specialising in the study of psychological astrology.